Flora MacDonald

-Flora MacDonald (Note: Fionnghal nic Dhòmhnaill) (1722 – 5 March 1790) is best known for helping Charles Edward Stuart evade government troops after the Battle of Culloden in April 1746.
-Her family had generally backed the government during the 1745 Rising, and MacDonald later claimed to have assisted Charles out of sympathy for his situation.
+Flora MacDonald (Note: Fionnghal nic Dhòmhnaill) (1722 – 5 March 1790) was a Scottish gentlewoman and Jacobite who was a member of the minor gentry from the Outer Hebrides.
+She is best known for helping Charles Edward Stuart evade government troops after the Battle of Culloden in April 1746.
+Her family generally backed the government during the 1745 Rising, and MacDonald later claimed to have assisted Charles out of sympathy for his situation.

 Arrested and held in the Tower of London, she was released under a general amnesty in June 1747.
 She later married Allan MacDonald and the couple emigrated to North Carolina in 1773.
 Their support for the British government during the American War of Independence meant the loss of their American estates and they returned to Scotland, where she died in 1790.

 Early life

-Flora MacDonald was born in 1722 at Milton on South Uist in the Outer Hebrides, third and last child of Ranald MacDonald (d.
+MacDonald was born in 1722 at Milton on South Uist in the Outer Hebrides, third and last child of Ranald MacDonald (d.
 1723) and his second wife, Marion.
 Her father was a member of the minor gentry of Clan MacDonald of Clanranald, being tacksman and leaseholder of Milton and Balivanich.
 She had two brothers, Angus, who later inherited the Milton tack, and Ronald, who died young.